The Day Paul McCartney Married Linda Eastman

 Mass murderer Charles Manson thought he heard secret messages in the Beatles' 'White Album.'

-How John Lennon and Yoko Ono’s Montreal Bed-In Led to ‘Give Peace a Chance’
+When John and Yoko’s Bed-In Led to ‘Give Peace a Chance’